 Education or Training Requirement: You should have a high school diploma or equivalent to proceed in the apprenticeship training program of a line worker.
 Formal education can give you an advantage, but you must need a practicum.

-Income: A construction manager‘s median annual salary is $93,370, or $44.89 hourly.
+Income: Perhaps one of the highest paid trade jobs, the construction manager‘s median annual salary is $98,890, or $47.55hourly.

-Job Description: The primary responsibilities of a construction manager include making plans for site locations, control the budget, and administer the project’s progress.
-They should ensure that all projects are finished on the set deadline and to manage problems on the budget should they happen.
+Job Role: The primary responsibilities of a construction manager include making plans for site locations, controlling the budget, and administering the project’s progress.
+They should ensure that all projects are finished on the set deadline and manage problems on the budget should they happen.

 Education or Training Requirement: An associate degree or a degree in college is needed to become a construction manager.
 Experiences in construction can get you an advantage also.
 Some large construction companies prefer those with both construction experience and a college degree in the related field of construction.